Campobello Island, New Brunswick

 Liberty Point

-Liberty Point offers breathtaking views in both east and west directions, though the fog was rolling in during my visit, obscuring the candy-striped West Quoddy Head Lighthouse and the bluffs of Grand Manan Island.
-On clear days, they’re easy to spot.
-Keep an eye out for Sugar Loaf Rock, or ‘Frog Rock’—a favourite with families.
-Can you see it?
+Liberty Point offers breathtaking panoramic views from the candy-striped West Quoddy Head Lighthouse to the bluffs of Grand Manan Island.
+Keep an eye out for SugarLoaf Rock, or ‘Frog Rock’, a favourite with families.
+Liberty Point to Duck Pond Trail is also a spectacular coastal trail not to miss.

 Raccoon Beach

-Herring Cove Beach from Roosevelt International Park
+Herring Cove Beach from the Roosevelt Campobello International Park

 Herring Cove Provincial Park